-- 1. Costs are based on an assumed level of implementation of watershed storage, conveyance enhancements, and floodplain restoration over a 50-year period. - Between 10% and 30% of the City's impervious surface (depending on watershed priority) managed through watershed storage projects - 25% of the City's major floodplains restored - Undersized sewer systems upgraded where needed (up to 30% of the entire system) to convey the 5-year (CSO) or 10-year storm events (MS4) - Costs assume that PWSA would fund 100% of the sewer system improvements, 10% (under 6C) of the floodplain restoration costs, and 70% of the watershed storage costs.
-The balance would be funded by other City agencies or external funding partners. - 3.
-Unit costs for watershed storage, conveyance, and floodplain restoration projects were developed using conceptual-level designs to generate quantities and line item costs mainly sourced from PWSA's own database of contractor unit costs from 2021 projects. - 4.
-Costs include construction, design and O&M for the 50-year implementation period.
+1. Costs are based on an assumed level of implementation of watershed storage, conveyance enhancements,

+- and floodplain restoration over a 50-year period.
+Between 10% and 30% of the City's impervious surface (depending on watershed priority) - surrace (depending on watershed priority) managed through watershed storage projects - 25% of the City's major floodplains restored - Undersized sewer systems upgraded where needed (up to 30% of the entire system) to convey the 5-year (CSO) or 10-year storm events (MS4)

+Costs assume that PWSA would fund 100% of the sewer system improvements, 10% (under 6C) of the floodplain restoration costs, and 70% of the watershed storage costs.
+The balance would be funded by other City agencies or external funding partners.
+Unit costs for watershed storage, conveyance, and floodplain restoration projects were developed using conceptual-level designs to generate quantities and line item costs mainly sourced from PWSA's own database of contractor unit costs form 2021 projects.
+Costs include construction, design and 0&M for the 50-year implementation period.